Sure Dividend

 ARMOUR was facing headwinds from the coronavirus outbreak and an overall economic downturn.
 As a result, a steep dividend cut was necessary to preserve the balance sheet and allow the REIT to reposition itself for survival and future growth.

-At the current level, the annualized dividend payout of $1.20 per share will represent more than all of the company’s EPS (we estimate 2023 EPS of $1.12), resulting in a payout ratio over 100%.
-This is a red flag that the dividend could be at risk of a further reduction if EPS were to fall or stay at this level for too long.
+The annualized dividend payout of $2.88 per share will represent 75% of the company’s EPS (we estimate 2024 EPS of $4.18).
+This is a concern as the payout ratio is high, and the dividend could be at risk of further reduction if EPS falls or stays at this level for too long.

-As an example, if the economy were to go into recession, mortgage defaults could surge, leading to steep losses.
-With the uncertain macroeconomic outlook, this risk is relevant for investors.
+For example, if the economy were to go into recession, mortgage defaults could surge, leading to steep losses.
+Given the uncertain macroeconomic outlook, this risk is relevant for investors.

 Final Thoughts